-Clearly this hardware bears no comparison with the Xbox One's, and as time goes by this is likely to make newer games a less satisfying experience on the Xbox 360.
+Clearly, this hardware bears no comparison with the Xbox One's, and as time goes by this is likely to make newer games a less satisfying experience on the Xbox 360.
+In fact, recent titles like Call of Duty: WW2 and Battlefront 2 have dropped support for the older console entirely, meaning your selection of Xbox One games will start to become more limited.
 You get what you pay for, after all.

-Back to the Xbox One, you'll find a bewildering array of ports, with three USB ports, Ethernet, an optical output and a specific port for Kinect, plus two HDMI sockets.
+Back to the Xbox One S, you'll find a bewildering array of ports, with three USB ports, Ethernet, an optical output and two HDMI sockets.
 One of these is an output for your TV, but the other is designed to take a signal from your Freeview/Freesat PVR or Virgin/Sky set-top-box.
 This sends the TV signal through your Xbox One, and allows you to choose programmes using the console's OneGuide.

 The Xbox 360 cannot compete on connectivity terms.
 There is a detachable and upgradeable hard drive, and a 12x dual-layer DVD-ROM drive.
 Three USB 2.0 ports and two memory unit slots round out the wired connectivity, and a Wi-Fi connector is available as a paid upgrade.

 Aside from games, the main reason for having it is voice controls, used in some games, and also within the main interface to launch games and apps or search for content.
-It makes the Xbox One's entertainment features much easier to use, but if you mostly want to play games, then spending £370 to £390 on a Kinect/console bundle doesn't make a lot of sense.
+It makes the Xbox One S's entertainment features much easier to use, but if you mostly want to play games, then spending the extra on a Kinect/console bundle doesn't make a lot of sense.

 You can use the Kinect camera with the Xbox 360, but it is an additional cost for an extra device.
-Current versions of the Xbox 360 come with a dedicated port for the Kinect Sensor, but a quick scout around the internet suggests that it will set you back at least £100.
+The last variant of the Xbox 360 comes with a dedicated port for the Kinect Sensor, but a quick scout around the internet suggests that it will set you back at least £100.

-At this stage you'd have to question whether an Xbox 360 plus Kinect Sensor makes a good deal.
-If you want Kinect, I'd argue that the Xbox One is a better investment, but the Xbox 360 works fine without one.
+At this stage, you'd have to question whether an Xbox 360 plus Kinect Sensor makes a good deal.
+If you want Kinect, I'd argue that the Xbox One S is a better investment, but the Xbox 360 works fine without one.
 It's a well-priced lower-spec gaming device, after all.

 The main reason to buy the latest console is to play its exclusive games.
-And here the Xbox One has a few fantastic Forza racing games, Halo 5, Gears of War 4, Halo Wars, and more.
+And here the Xbox One S has a few fantastic titles including the Forza, Halo and Gears of War series', just to name a few.

-Those aside, the best games on the Xbox One have mostly come from third parties, with Far Cry 4, Assassin's Creed: Unity, Destiny, Dragon Age: Inquisition, Call of Duty: Advanced Warfare and an enhanced Grand Theft Auto V all pushing graphical boundaries or, in Destiny's case, transforming the way we play online.
+Those aside, the best games on the Xbox One S have mostly come from third parties, with Assassin's Creed: Origins, Destiny 2, Call of Duty: WW2 and more, all pushing graphical boundaries or, in Destiny's case, transforming the way we play online.

 Microsoft originally sold the Xbox One as the ultimate all-in-one entertainment system, pushing how voice controls and integrated TV would put it right at the heart of the living room.
 It still has arguably the best set of entertainment features of any console, with apps for all the major catch-up TV services bar ITV Player, plus all the major video-streaming services, including Amazon Instant Video, YouTube Netflix, Blinkbox and Now TV.